AKALANKA28/Country_Explorer/README.md

 ## Features

 - Browse through all countries with essential information
-- Search countries by name
+- Search countries by name and language
 - Filter countries by region
 - View detailed information about each country
 - Add countries to favorites (requires login)
 - Responsive design for all device sizes
+- Interactive maps using Leaflet.js for country locations

 ## Technologies Used